More virus cases on cruise ship off Japan; China death toll exceeds 500

 SHANGHAI/BEIJING (Reuters) - Ten more people on a quarantined cruise liner in Japan have tested positive for coronavirus, officials said on Thursday, as health experts stepped up efforts to find a vaccine for a disease that has provoked fears of a global pandemic.

-The death toll from the virus in mainland China jumped by 73 to 563, with total confirmed infections standing at more than 28,000 there.
+The death toll from the virus in mainland China jumped by 73 to 563, with more than 28,000 confirmed infections there.

 But global stocks extended their recovery, cheered by record closes in Wall Street benchmarks following encouraging economic data and China’s announcement of a tariff cut on some imports from the United States, which analysts saw as a move to boost confidence.

-The virus has shut down cities and factories in China and disrupted global air travel and this week brought chaos to the sedate world of luxury ocean cruises.
+The virus has shut down cities and factories in China and disrupted global air travel.
+This week, it brought chaos to the sedate world of luxury ocean cruises.

 About 3,700 people on Carnival’s Diamond Princess, docked off a Japanese port, face quarantine for at least two weeks on the ship, which has 20 virus cases, with testing continuing.
 Japan now has 45 virus cases.